The Handbook of Michigan Boating Laws and Responsibilities

 - Closed storage compartments in which flammable or combustible materials may be stored

-- Double-bottoms not sealed to the hull or which are not completely filled with flotation material
+- Double-bottoms not sealed to the hull or that are not completely filled with flotation material

 - Closed living spaces